 If you haven’t planned for this possibility and don’t have a backup connection or the number for the trading desk at your broker, then any loss because you couldn’t access your platform is down to you and you alone.

 While this may seem like a small detail, every detail is important in trading.

 Futures trading is a booming business.
 Many firms offer access to exchanges and futures products throughout the world.
 The level of sophistication of the products on offer is rapidly improving and the standard of internet connectivity available to a retail customer far exceeds what it once was.
-If you’re a day trader, futures are a fantastic way to trade and it’s an industry which is ever-evolving.
+If you’re a day trader and want to start, trading futures, we think it is a smart approach and it’s an industry which is ever-evolving.